III - Academic Regulations

 Midterm Grade Rosters will be created on-line for all courses.
 Midterm grades are intended to inform students of their academic progress; they do not become part of a permanent student record.
 In courses in which student work has been evaluated before midterm, one of the following two grades will be awarded: S – Satisfactory or U – Unsatisfactory.
 For undergraduate students, a midterm grade of unsatisfactory (U) indicates performance below the level of a C grade (that is, performance at the C-, D, or F level).
 For graduate students, a midterm grade of U indicates performance below the expected level at the time the grade is given.
 For those courses in which no student work has been evaluated before midterm, the report will show a N for each student.

 - Posting Grades

 No grades are to be publicly posted by name, social security number or by student ID.
 Final grades are entered on-line by the faculty by the designated deadline.
-Only grades issued by Student Administrative Services will be considered official.
+Only grades recorded by Student Administrative Services will be considered official.

 - Changes in Grades